Filter

 • Manuscripts will undergo peer-review and be published on a one-by-one basis once accepted

-• We anticipate that we will conclude the whole Special Collection by end of 2023
+• We anticipate that we will conclude the whole Special Collection by the end of 2024

 Please note that “Vegetation Classification and Survey” is a gold open access journal, which normally requests article processing charges (APCs) from authors.
 Thanks to the generous support of the IAVS (www.iavs.org), articles submitted until June 2023 are exempt from APCs, provided that the first author is an IAVS member, while membership is free of charge for scientists from many Asian countries.